top of page

 While the above-cited areas could be applied throughout a student’s early academic progression, speaking demands can be challenging at any academic level and not necessarily because of delays or difficulties with receptive or expressive language, or because of a presenting speech disorder such as stuttering or lingering sound pronunciation challenges; sometimes there is, for some unidentifiable reason, difficulty with using language effectively when speaking in public and this can absolutely begin early-on in school.

-If your child or a student needs assistance improving overall verbal communication at school (preschool through college) or if there is simply a desire to better communication overall, please contact me to schedule a free consultation.
+If your child or a student needs assistance improving overall verbal communication at school (preschool through college) or if there is simply a desire to better communication overall, please contact WORDS ARE WINGS® to schedule a free consultation.

 Services: Text